KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### Final Reflection — The Breath Between Worlds

-The multiversal model is not a mechanism of cycles —
+The multiversal expression is not a mechanism of cycles —
 it is a **living field of resonance**.
 Each world-expression is a unique song,
 echoing outward from the **potential of Zero**.